Radopholus similis

 Radopholus similis is a species of nematode known commonly as the burrowing nematode.
 It is a parasite of plants, and it is a pest of many agricultural crops.
-It is an especially important pest of bananas and citrus, and it can be found on coconut, avocado, coffee, sugarcane, other grasses, and ornamentals.
+It is an especially important pest of bananas, and it can be found on coconut, avocado, coffee, sugarcane, other grasses, and ornamentals.
 It is a migratory endoparasite of roots, causing lesions that form cankers.
 Infected plants experience malnutrition.

 History and distribution

 The nematode was first described from necrotic tissue in a species of Musa, the banana genus, in 1891.
 It is one of the most important root pathogens of banana crops, causing yield losses of up to 30 to 60% in many countries.
 It is known in temperate regions worldwide.

-R. similis is found in tropical environments and is therefore common in Africa, Asia, Australia, South and Central America, and southern areas of North America.
+Radopholus similis is found in tropical environments and is therefore common in Africa, Asia, Australia, South and Central America, and southern areas of North America.
 These parasites are a great example of a disease greatly impacted by globalization.
 Large infection rates are fairly recent, as global trade and commercialization of crops gained popularity.
 R. similis prefers warmer environments, hence the tropical habitats.
 R. similis is an obligate parasite, and therefore must have hosts to survive.
 Due to the inability to live without a host, they are found in environments where susceptible hosts flourish.